-In this post we’ll see how easy and fast it is to insert a thematic QR code in a photo with an aesthetic approach so as not to spoil the image.
-We will also manage to put this artistic QR code into perspective and place it as a realistic texture.
+In this post you will see how easy and fast it is to insert a themed QR code into a photo with an aesthetic approach so as not to spoil the image.
+In addition, the artistic QR code will be realistically placed in perspective like a realistic texture.

-We’ll do our best to take full advantage of the potential of our online QR code generator and show this process in a few simple and illustrated steps.
+Let’s take full advantage of the online QR code generator and show you this process in a few simple and illustrated steps.

 1. Load a Background Image

-In our case we’ll use an image from MaxPixel with public domain CCO license.
+In the present case, an image from MaxPixel (photo-316440) with public domain CCO license will be used.

 2. Define the Appearance of the QR Code

-Click on each colored circle to define the tint of any dark and light element of the QR code.
+Click on each of color chooser to define the tint of any dark and light component of the QR code.

-In this area we can also choose a pattern for the dots (here a silhouette of a sailboat) among the 200 models proposed and another pattern for the targets from the thirty models available.
-We thus obtain a general appearance of the QR code but there are still other graphic aspects to manage!
+In this area you can select a layout for the data modules (here the silhouette of a sailboat) among the 200 models proposed, and another layout for the finder patterns among the thirty models available.
+This already creates a basic appearance of the QR code but other graphical elements require attention.

-We can later return to these tools to adjust the shapes and colors.
+You may revisit these tools to adjust shapes and colors.

-- ‘Padawan’: to define separately points and targets
+• ‘Padawan’: to define separately the data modules and the finder patterns.

 3. Remove the QR Code Background

-As we want to place the QR code on the white frame, we have to remove its background pattern.
+qrcodelab qr code generator GUI area for qr code background settingsSince the goal is to place the QR code on the white frame, it is necessary to remove its background pattern.
 The paint canvas will then act as a background for the QR code.

 This is possible within the ‘Background’ folding block, clicking on the colored disk to access the color picker.
-We simply choose to lower the color opacity to the minimum, which amounts to a transparent background (as we did in the previous step for the light dots).
+Simply reduce the color opacity to the minimum, which amounts to a transparent background (as in the previous step for the light data modules).

-We take the opportunity to change the background shape to a squared form.
-This will allow to have the graphic control handles as close as possible to the QR code.
-This will be useful in step 5.
+At the same time you can change the shape of the background to a square.
+This way the graphic control handles will be as close as possible to the QR code.
+It will help in step 5.

 4. Scale the Preview

-We now need to correctly place the QR code on the canvas and the first step will be to set up a general view of the graphic composition.
+qrcodelab qr code generator GUI area for preview scalingNow, the QR code needs to be placed correctly on the canvas and the first step is to set up a general view of the graphic composition.

-The ‘Scale’ folding zone allows an adjustment of the display with a slider that can be moved until a satisfactory view is obtained.
+The ‘Scale’ folding zone allows the user to adjust the display by moving a slider until a satisfactory view is obtained.

 5. Put the QR Code into Perspective

 Note that you need to use a web browser that supports 3D functions, which is only the case of Firefox at the time of writing this post.
 Also, iOS and iPadOS operating systems do not support 3D functions either, regardless of the browser.
-Please refer to our FAQ for detailed and up-to-date information.
-Accordingly, the ‘Geometry’ widget might then be deactivated depending of your browser.
+Please refer to the FAQ for detailed and up-to-date information.
+Accordingly, the ‘Geometry’ widget might then be deactivated depending on your browser.

 Hint: make sure to align the edges of this surface with some perspective orthogonal lines in the background image.
-In the present case we use the edges of the canvas.
+In the present case, let’s refer to the edges of the canvas.

 Once you validate these settings, you can later fine tune things displacing and/or scaling the QR code in the graphics preview editor.
 Scaling preserves the perspective effect.